Joanne Baron: Meisner Technique master teacher

-Baron is known for her dedication to the work of Sanford Meisner and is a teacher of the Meisner technique.
-She trained with Neighborhood Playhouse alum and master Meisner teacher, William Esper, who founded the MFA and BFA Professional Actor Training Programs at Rutgers University.
-Her past students include Halle Berry, Robin Wright, Mariska Hargitay, Patrick Dempsey, Leslie Mann, and directors Martha Coolidge and Tom Shadyac.
+Baron is known for her dedication to the work of Sanford Meisner and is a teacher of the Meisner technique, having owned a studio specializing in that technique since 1975.
+She studied under William Esper, a prominent Meisner instructor and alumnus of the Neighborhood Playhouse, who founded the MFA and BFA Professional Actor Training Programs at Rutgers University.
+Her former students include actors Halle Berry, Robin Wright, Mariska Hargitay, Patrick Dempsey, Leslie Mann, as well as directors Martha Coolidge and Tom Shadyac.

 Joanne Baron / D.W.
 Brown Acting Studio

-For over 20 years, Baron has been co-owner and artistic director of the Joanne Baron / DW Brown Studio in Santa Monica, California, (an offshoot of The William Esper Studio in New York) with her husband, actor, acting coach and director, D.W.
+For nearly fifty years, Baron has been co-owner and artistic director of the Joanne Baron / DW Brown Studio in Santa Monica, California, (an offshoot of The William Esper Studio in New York) with her husband, actor, acting coach and director, D.W.
 Brown.
 Former students include Luca Bercovici, Ekin Tunçay Turan, Leslie Mann, Channon Roe, Haley Webb, and Robin Wright.